ajrcarey/pdfium-render/README.md

 ## Version history

-* 0.8.34: adds new getter and setter functions for all annotation and form field flags to `PdfPageAnnotationCommon` and `PdfFormFieldCommon` traits, building on an excellent contribution from <https://github.com/zecuria>.
+* 0.8.34: adds new getter and setter functions for all annotation and form field flags to `PdfPageAnnotationCommon` and `PdfFormFieldCommon` traits, building on an excellent contribution from <https://github.com/zecuria>; adds new `PdfPageTextChar::is_generated()` and `PdfPageTextChar::is_hyphen()` functions, thanks to an excellent contribution from <https://github.com/bikallem>; resolves a build error on macOS systems related to the optional `bindgen` dependency, thanks to an excellent contribution from <https://github.com/songhuaixu>.
 * 0.8.33: increments the `pdfium_latest` feature to `pdfium_7215` to match new Pdfium release 7215 at <https://github.com/bblanchon/pdfium-binaries>; improves the performance of iterating over large collections of page objects thanks to an excellent contribution from <https://github.com/marcosc90>; reduces the compile-time burden of the `image` crate feature thanks to an excellent contribution from <https://github.com/qarmin>.
 * 0.8.32: adds a new `PdfPageObjects::copy_into_x_object_form_object()` function, thanks to an excellent contribution from <https://github.com/vmiklos>; adds new `PdfPageGroupObject::copy_to_page()`, `PdfPageGroupObject::move_to_page()`, `PdfPageGroupObject::move_to_annotation()`, and `PdfPageGroupObject::copy_into_x_object_form_object()` functions; deprecates `PdfPageGroupObject::retain_if_copyable()`, `PdfPageGroupObject::is_copyable()`, `PdfPageGroupObject::try_copy_onto_existing_page()`, `PdfPageGroupObject::copy_onto_new_page_at_start()`, `PdfPageGroupObject::copy_onto_new_page_at_end()`, and `PdfPageGroupObject::copy_onto_new_page_at_index()` functions in favour of `PdfPageGroupObject::copy_to_page()`.
 Deprecated items will be removed in release 0.9.0.
 * 0.8.31: increments the `pdfium_latest` feature to `pdfium_7123` to match new Pdfium release 7123 at <https://github.com/bblanchon/pdfium-binaries>; provides a new implementation of `PdfPageText::chars_for_object()` that takes advantage of the `FPDFText_GetTextObject()` function introduced in Pdfium release 6611 to substantially simplify the implementation, resolving a character bounds problem discussed in <https://github.com/ajrcarey/pdfium-render/issues/198>.